nickyduesxd/Capstone/proposal/Capstone_Proposal.md

 - Bar Code Reading: We intend to create multiple solutions for this feature including using the zxing-cpp package, a purpose-built barcode reader hardware, and the pyzbar package.
 - Automated Email Sender: We intend to use the smtplib, email.mime, and csv python packages.
 - Data Compiler: The way the USMC Marathon is run, paper copies of Medical Reports are required, so this feature will compile all the casaulty reports into a single PDF file that can be printed and used in this case.
 We intend to use reportlab.pdfgen package.

 ### What problem will it solve?
 Solve efficiency and manpower problems with the current HAM radio system.
 Currently the Medical Communication team is having a hard time finding volunteers with HAM radio licenses and are currently manually inputting data into their internal database which increases the time that a medical casaulty is reported to when it is recorded.

 ### Why is it important?
 The Marine Corps Marathon is a large event and high visibility with ~70,000 participants and many more spectators as well distiniguished participants and guests.

 ## Market Resarch/Literature Review:
 ### Existing Process
 - HAM Radios communication system.
 There are HAM radio operators strategically located throughout the route at medical tents that communicate with headquarters to report medical casaulties.
 There are 2 antennas put up.
 - Once the medical casaulty is recieved by the individual at headquarters, it is recorded and inserted by hand into their internal database.
 - This internal database runs at live-time so at the command center located at the G6 shack the head of the medical team can actively track on medical casualties throughout the course with their system.

 ### Market Research (And why our proposed system is better)
-- Google form: Hard to compile and show data, as well as security flaws.
+- Google form: Hard to compile and show data, as well as edit previous responses.
-- Chat Box: Disorganized.
+- Chat Box: Can get disorganized and hard to compile data.
 - Voice Transmission: Can get chaotic with multiple voice transmissions happening at the same time.
 - App: Limited by system design of phone IOS vs Andriod.

 ### Literature Review:
 Communication System [here.](Literature_Review.md)